 Spotted wing drosophila - This invasive fly established in our area in 2011.
 Unlike native drosophilid fruit flies, which lay eggs in rotting fruit material, SWD prefers to lay eggs in ripening fruit on the plant.
-Berry crops including strawberry are at risk.
-For more information, visit www.virginiafruit.ento.vt.edu/SWD.html.
+Berry crops including strawberry are at risk, especially when strawberries are grown as a summer of fall crop.
+For more information, visit www.virginiafruit.ento. vt.edu/SWD.html.